validate command checks and identifies any possible errors in a changelog that can cause the update command to fail.

 To run the

-validate command, you need to specify your driver, class path, URL, and user authentication information in your
+validate command, you can specify the driver, classpath, and URL in your

 liquibase.properties file.
 For more information, see Creating and configuring a liquibase.properties file.
 You can also specify these properties in your command line.